phpactor/phpactor/doc/adr/0001-package-structure-macro-packages.md

   container.
 There may be an Extension which is "pure" (abstract) and provide an extension point.
 Others will use the extension point to integrate adapters (concrete implementations).
-- The `LanguageServer` and (Phpactor) `Rpc` extensions pride handlers for these two RPC methods.
+- The `LanguageServer` and (Phpactor) `Rpc` extensions provide handlers for these two RPC methods.
 - The adapters are the concrete implementations (e.g. `WorseReflection` for fulfilling the completion APIs).
 - The `Model` is the pure domain code and APIs.

-Each separate namespace as a special concern.
+Each separate namespace has a special concern.
 Originally it was intended that package stability principles be followed and each package would live as a separate repository with a separate package (let's call them micro-packages).